 Am I a Dental Implant Candidate?

-Your teeth and gums must be in good health.
+- Good Oral Health: Your teeth and gums must be in good health.
 If you have gum disease or cavities, we will treat these problems before we place the implants.
 We can provide a tooth extraction or gum disease treatment.
 Healthy gums help support the implant and keep it secure in your mouth.

-Your overall health plays a role in your ability to undergo the dental implant procedure and heal properly afterward.
+- Good Overall Health: Your overall health plays a role in your ability to undergo the dental implant procedure and heal properly afterward.
 Conditions like uncontrolled diabetes or certain heart conditions may affect your healing process.
 We will review your medical history and work with your healthcare providers to make sure implants are right for you.

 The Dental Implant Process in Edmonton, AB

 Dr. Chandy provides implant treatment customized to each patient.
-Here’s what you can expect:
+Here’s what you can expect.

 First Visit